-The console uses a certificate signed by PE's built-in certificate authority (CA).
+The Puppet Enterprise (PE) console uses a certificate signed by PE's built-in certificate authority (CA).
 Because this CA is specific to PE, web browsers don't know it or trust it, and you have to add a security exception in order to access the console.
-You might find that this is not an acceptable scenario and want to use a custom CA to create the console's certificate.
+If you find that this is not an acceptable scenario, you can use a custom CA to create the console's certificate.

-- You should have a X.509 cert, signed by the custom party CA, in PEM format, with matching private and public keys.
+- You need a X.509 cert, signed by the custom party CA, in PEM format, with matching private and public keys.

-- If your custom cert is issued by an intermediate CA, the CA bundle needs to contain a complete chain, including the applicable root CA.
+- If your custom cert is issued by an intermediate CA, the CA bundle must contain a complete chain, including the applicable root CA.

-- The keys and certs used in this procedure must be in PEM format.
+- These keys and certs must be in PEM format.

-- Retrieve the custom certificate's public and private keys.
+- Retrieve the custom certificate and private key.

 /etc/puppetlabs/puppet/ssl/certs/console-cert.pem, replacing any existing file named